witsgroup-1/campus-infrastructure-management-docs/docs/README.md

 # Development Process :gear:

+## Planning of Architecture
 At the begining of the process we focused on the technology choices, the high-level view of the system and the database and API specifications.
 Then we added more detail to the planning of the key features.

 ![Users Table](media/USeCaseSVG.drawio.svg)

-The initial project architecture is:
+The initial project architecture is: Multi-tier architecture

-We chose this architecture as we have a front-end, api and backend database.
+We chose this architecture as we have a front-end, a web hosting server, api and backend NO-SQL database.

+## Key Features

+## Integration with Other Systems

 ## Timelines